chriskuhar/yasma/README.md

 ### YASMA, Yet Another Social Mail App

+Work in progress, at this point the user can log in, get gmail OAuth2 token,read messages and send email.

 Here is the difference, **YOU** own the data.

 The concept is, this app is a mail reader with a feature to view only posts.
 A